-A total of 18 PIT tags have been detected in the Cowichan River so far this fall.
-17 have been at the lower river antenna in the South Arm and one at the counting fence.
+A total of 123 unique PIT tags have been detected in the Cowichan River so far this fall.
+97 have been at the lower river antennas in the North and South Arms as well as 65 at the counting fence (39 common between sites).
 Data collection from the fence is often delayed by several days as a real time connection to the system is not currently available.

 A second tagging project is currently underway which uses both acoustic and PIT tags.
 Researchers from the University of Victoria in partnership with the BC Conservation Foundation, Cowichan Tribes and the Pacific Salmon Foundation are studying the movement and behavior of adult Chinook in Cowichan Bay.
 Fish will be tracked by a series of 12 acoustic receivers in the bay as well as PIT arrays in-river.
 Survival of Chinook from tagging to river entry is also a focus of the project.
+To date 8 of 17 tags have entered freshwater.